So our vacation was pretty awesome!

-We live frugally because we have to, and because we consider saving for our future and staying away from any debt to be a priority and there are many times I feel so bad for my kids.
-We don’t do so many things that other people do and even though they are still young, I wonder if they ever feel the pinch and feel badly or even resent us for not having a lot of money.
+We live frugally because we have to and because we consider saving for our future and staying away from any debt to be a priority, and there are many times I feel so bad for my kids.
+We don’t do so many things that other people do, and even though they are still young, I wonder if they ever feel the pinch and feel bad or even resent us for not having a lot of money.

 We didn’t want to spend any more money on this vacation than we had to, but we decided to buy these tubes or some floaty toy.
 We stopped at a small store on the way to the beach, and I jumped out without telling my kids what I was getting.